-\textbf{Diffusion models for adversarial robustness.} As a powerful family of generative models~\cite{dhariwal2021diffusion_beat_gan,ddpm}, diffusion models have been introduced to further boost adversarial robustness.
-DiffPure~\cite{nie2022diffpure} utilizes diffusion models to purify adversarial perturbations by first adding Gaussian noises to input images and then denoising the images.
-Diffusion models can also help to improve the certified robustness with randomized smoothing \cite{carlini2022certified_diffpure_free, xiao2022densepure}.
-Besides, using data generated by diffusion models can significantly improve the performance of adversarial training \cite{rebuffi2021fixing_data_aug_improve_at,wang2023better_diffusion_improve_AT}.
-However, DiffPure is vulnerable to stronger adaptive attacks (as shown in Table~\ref{table:compare_with_sota}), while adversarial training does not generalize well across different threat models (as shown in Table~\ref{table:robust_generalization}).
-A potential reason of their problems is that they still focus on discriminative classifiers, which do not capture the underlying structure of data distribution.
+\textbf{Diffusion models for adversarial robustness.} As a powerful family of generative models~\citep{dhariwal2021diffusion_beat_gan,rombach2022latent_diffusion}, diffusion models have been introduced to further improve adversarial robustness.
+DiffPure \citep{nie2022diffpure} utilizes diffusion models to purify adversarial perturbations by first adding Gaussian noise to input images and then denoising the images.
+Diffusion models can also help to improve the certified robustness with randomized smoothing \citep{carlini2022certified_diffpure_free, xiao2022densepure, zhang2023diffsmooth, chen2024your}.
+Besides, using data generated by diffusion models can significantly improve the performance of adversarial training \citep{rebuffi2021fixing_data_aug_improve_at,wang2023better_diffusion_improve_AT}.
+However, DiffPure is vulnerable to stronger adaptive attacks while adversarial training models do not generalize well across different threat models, as shown in Table~\ref{table:robust_generalization}.
+A potential reason of their problems is that they still rely on discriminative classifiers, which do not capture the underlying structure of data distribution.
 As diffusion models have more accurate score estimation in the whole data space, we aim to explore whether a diffusion model itself can be leveraged to build a robust classifier.